nasa/trick/trick_source/trick_utils/interpolator/README.md

 #define HEIGHT_BP_SIZE 6

 /* ---------------------------------------------------------------------------------*/
-/* NOTICE that we've coverted kg to lb, and m to inches in the breakpoint arrays.   */ /* This just demonstrates a units conversion trick in breakpoint arrays.            */ /* ---------------------------------------------------------------------------------*/
+/* NOTICE that we've converted kg to lb, and m to inches in the breakpoint arrays.  */ /* This just demonstrates a units conversion trick in breakpoint arrays.            */ /* ---------------------------------------------------------------------------------*/